 You should ensure that you record all breaches, regardless of whether or not they need to be reported to the ICO.

 Article 33(5) requires you to document the facts regarding the breach, its effects and the remedial action taken.
-This is part of your overall obligation to comply with the accountability principle, and allows us to verify your organisation’s compliance with its notification duties under the GDPR.
+This is part of your overall obligation to comply with the accountability principle, and allows us to verify your organisation’s compliance with its notification duties under the UK GDPR.

 As with any security incident, you should investigate whether or not the breach was a result of human error or a systemic issue and see how a recurrence can be prevented.
 Human error is the leading cause of reported data breaches.
 To reduce the risk of this, consider: